avantikasha47/Workout-Tracker/README.md

 ## About
 This project demonstrates best practices in Angular development, including clean coding principles, effective folder structure, and thorough testing.
 It is designed to help users track their workouts and visualize their progress in a user-friendly manner.

-## Further Help
-To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Submission
-Please fill out [this form](https://forms.gle/ucKCSdcrRh8ApyPX9) with the details of the public link of the repository containing the application and test cases, the deployed application, and your resume.

----

-Feel free to replace the placeholders with actual links and screenshots.
-This README provides a clear structure and covers all essential aspects of your project.
-Packages: No packages published
-Languages
-TypeScript: 54.2%
-HTML: 44.1%
-JavaScript: 1.1%
-CSS: 0.6%